lter/Clim-HydroDB-2.0/instructions/CUAHSI_table_descriptions.md

 # CUAHSI Table Descriptions

-This doc was created from the
+This doc was created from:

 1. CUAHSI Standard Formatting Template (see Excel file in CUAHSI_documentation dir)
-2. screenshot of the general table arrangement, from the CUAHSI guide PDF.
+2. screenshot of the general table arrangement, from the CUAHSI guide PDF

 ## Introduction

 ![ODM general file layout](ODM_model.png)

 ### 1. How to Use the Template

-The purpose of this document is to provide guidance in populating ODM 1.1.1 templates for uploading data using CUAHSI's ODM Uploader for Azure.
+The purpose of this document is to provide guidance in populating ODM 1.1 CSV templates.
+These templates help data publishers prepare data for upload into CUAHSI's HydroServer, but they are also useful in preparing files for archival in other repositories such as EDI.

-1. Use this guide to create tables by your own method
-    1. create 6 tables that look like these
-    2. Other instructions TBD

-OR

-2. If you copy the template Excel file, you can past into it the data you indend to contribute, and export the six tables.
-These steps copied directly from their Excel file for convenience; if you are going to populate the template, stop reading here and look in the Excel file instead:
+You can use this guide to create tables by your own method so that they look like those in the template.
+Or, if you copy the template Excel file, you can past into it the data you indend to contribute, and export the tables.
+The following steps are copied directly from their Excel file for convenience; if you are going to populate the template, stop reading here and look in the Excel file instead:

 1. Populate metadata and data values
 2. Delete first column and 2nd, 3rd, 4th, and 5th rows so that only column headers and your metadata and data values remain
 3. Export each sheet as a separate CSV file
-    4. Upload each CSV file using CUAHSI's Cloud HydroServer
+4. Make an EML metadata file and upload the data package to EDI.
+If loading data into CUAHSI, upload each CSV file using CUAHSI's Cloud HydroServer

 ### Required Columns

 All 6 tables are required.
 Each table has some required columns.
 In each table's description, the `Constraint` row tells you if it's required (`mandatory`), or if the content comes from a controlled vocabulary

 #### Color Key